project64/project64/.github/ISSUE_TEMPLATE/FEATURE.md

 ---
 name: Feature request
-about: Create a Feature request to suggest improvements and additions
+about: Create a Feature request to suggest improvements and additions.
 title: ''
 labels: ''
 assignees: ''